-In addition, Thompson was asked by Georgia Tech to develop and be the executive producer of the syndicated television show for the head football coach, and later for both the head basketball coach and director of athletics.
-He co-hosted the syndicated TV sports show, Sideline Sports originating on WXIA Channel 11 (NBC) Atlanta for 19 years.
+In addition to his role as a recruiter and fundraiser, Thompson was also instrumental in establishing Georgia Tech's presence in the Atlanta media market.
+He created and served as executive producer of the syndicated television show for the Tech's head football coach, and later for both the head basketball coach and director of athletics.
+He also co-hosted the syndicated TV sports show, Sideline Sports, which aired on WXIA Channel 11 (NBC) in Atlanta for 19 years.
 These shows were recognized as among the most highly syndicated coaches' shows in America.
-He continues to serve as a consultant in this field.

 Prior to his time at USC, Thompson served as head swimming coach and recruiter for all sports at Fork Union Military Academy in Virginia.
 Thompson also worked at that time as a reporter on the Virginia's Military School League for the Richmond Times Dispatch newspaper.